General Agentic Planning Through Simulative Reasoning with World Models: Experiments

 \paragraph{Evaluation} Because FlightQA involves querying live information from the open internet, it is impossible to establish ground truth answers due to the constantly evolving flight pricing and availability.
 Inspired by previous work on evaluation for generated text~\citep{deng2021compression}, we propose to evaluate the agent response based on two quality aspects: \textbf{groundedness} for whether the response is supported by the interaction history and \textbf{relevance} for whether the response satisfies user constraints to the extent allowed by the results (e.g., if the search results do not include any flight that satisfies all user constraints).
 Due to the strong ability of LLMs in evaluating generated text~\citep{liu-etal-2023-g}, we prompt LLMs to assess the two quality aspects of the agent response.
 Specifically, we include all browser observations in the agent's trajectory over $T$ steps $(o_1, o_2, … o_T)$, the constraint list, the question, and the agent response, and ask the LLM to provide judgment on the groundedness and relevance of the response.
 We further define an answer to be \textbf{correct} when it is both grounded and relevant.
 We also include the evaluation prompt in Appendix~\ref{appendix:prompt-flightqa}.

 \paragraph{Experiment Setup} We ran the experiments and evaluation using \texttt{gpt-4o} between November 24th, 2024 and December 9th, 2024.
+To evaluate whether LLMs trained with reinforcement learning to reason with unconstrained chain-of-thought can substitute for simulative reasoning, we also include an implementation of planner using \texttt{o1}~\cite{openai_learning_to_reason} and \texttt{o3-mini}~\cite{openai_o3_mini_2025} and ran them between February 3rd to 5th, 2025.
 For the environment, we use BrowserGym~\citep{workarena2024}, a popular open-source browser sandbox.
 We stop each run when the agent provides a response or after the agent takes 30 actions, whichever comes first.
 We also mark the run as failed when the agent repeats the same action for 3 times consecutively or when the agent causes more than 3 errors while interacting with the browser.

-\paragraph{Results} We present our Complex Website Navigation results in Table~\ref{tab:flightqa-results}.
-Compared to BrowsingAgent which fails completely in this task, our full architecture improves the correct rate from 0\% to 32.2\%.
-Within our architecture, our proposed world-model-based planning shows superior performance over autoregressive reasoning with a 124\% improvement (significant at the 0.01 level).
-The other components in our architecture, which communicate using the concept-based latent space of model-generated language (e.g., observation summary and selective memory), also result in more coherent behavior by reducing the action error rate in BrowsingAgent from 93.3\% to 1.1\%.
-However, the autoregressive reasoning still results in frequent repetitions, which is mitigated by world model-based planning (44.4\% $\rightarrow$ 18.9\%).
+\paragraph{Results} We present the constrained navigation results in Table~\ref{tab:flightqa-results}.
+Compared to BrowsingAgent which fails completely in this task, simulative reasoning (System~II) improves the accuracy from 0\% to 32.2\%.
+Within our architecture, simulative reasoning shows superior performance over the reactive policy (System~I) with a 124\% improvement (significant at the 0.01 level).
+The structured state representation (e.g., observation summary and selective memory) also contributes to more coherent behavior, reducing the action error rate from 93.3\% in BrowsingAgent to 1.1\%.
+However, the reactive policy still results in frequent repetitions, which is mitigated by simulative reasoning (44.4\% $\rightarrow$ 18.9\%).
+Perhaps surprisingly, o1 and o3-mini achieve near-zero success rates when serving as planners with unconstrained chain-of-thought, suggesting that even strong reasoning models have limited success with planning without explicit simulation of future states.
+We do not include BrowsingAgent with o1 and o3-mini as the resulting agent frequently hallucinate answers without interacting with the webpage, which precludes them as viable agents.
+Those hallucinations, however, fool the LLM evaluator at significant rates, suggesting additional work is needed to secure its robustness.